MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 - Success: The players notice faint, shimmering runes around the edge of the circle, pulsing with residual magical energy.
 They can also see the faint footprints and markings indicating recent use.
 - Failure: The players still notice the circle but do not see the runes or recent activity markings.

+1. **What do the murals depict?**

+    - **History Check (DC 15)**:
+        - Success: The murals show the rise and fall of the Eldoran civilization, their achievements, and their ultimate downfall due to their hubris and a catastrophic event.
+You get the feeling that you'll be able to learn more about their history by speaking with [[Aeloria's Essence]].
+        - Failure: The murals are faded and hard to decipher, but they seem to depict an ancient civilization and a great disaster.

+2. **What is the purpose of the circle?**

-**Arcana Check (DC 15)**:
+    - **Arcana Check (DC 15)**:
 		- Success: The players discern that the circle is a teleportation portal, enchanted to allow quick travel between two fixed points.
 The magic is ancient, likely of Eldoran origin, but has been twisted and repurposed by the Mistress.
 		- Failure: The players can tell that the circle is magical but cannot determine its exact purpose or origin.

-**Investigation Check (DC 14)**:
+	- **History Check (DC 10)**:
-- Success: The players find subtle clues around the circle—scraps of torn notes, faint bloodstains, and symbols—that suggest it is used for covert operations.
-They find fragments of notes (3 and 4) detailing the Mistress's plans.
+		- Success: Any player with knowledge of ancient Eldoran history recalls tales of teleportation magic used for swift movement across great distances, further confirming the circle's capabilities.
-- Failure: The players do not find the fragments but may still deduce the circle's importance through discussion and reasoning.
+		- Failure: The players miss the historical context but can still piece together the circle's function through other means.

+#### Potential Questions and Answers

+1. **Player Question**: Can we deactivate or destroy the teleportation circle?

+    - **Arcana Check (DC 15)**: You sense that disrupting the magical runes around the circle will render it inactive.
+    - **Strength Check (DC 12)**: Physical destruction, such as smashing the runes or altar, will also work.
+2. **Player Question**: Are there any clues about where the doppelgangers went?

+    - **Investigation Check (DC 14)**: You find traces of ash and a faint, lingering energy trail that leads towards North Lodge.
+3. **Player Question**: Can we find anything else in the room?

+    - **Perception Check (DC 12)**: Hidden among the debris is a torn note fragment, possibly left behind by one of the doppelgangers, detailing their plans for an imminent attack.

+**Note Fragment 9:** "...The final strike must be swift and decisive.
+The Mistress has decreed that North Lodge will fall tonight.
+All forces are to converge and eliminate any resistance..."

 #### Understanding the Circle's Purpose